zetalex/DPB2_App/README.md

 <h3 align="center">Grado en Ingeniería de Tecnologías y Servicios de Telecomunicación</h3>

 # Introduction:TFG Objectives
-It is well known that telecommunications has played a pivotal role in the course of society since its emergence, being a discipline that today is necessary in almost any field, whether day-to-day or professional.
+It is well known that telecommunications has played a pivotal role in the course of society since its emergence, being a discipline that nowadays is necessary in almost everywhere, whether for 2-person telephone communication or for military applications.

-Telecommunications encompasses several branches of knowledge, in which I specialise in the field of electronic systems.
+The field of telecommunications encompasses several branches of knowledge, in which I specialize in the field of electronic systems.
-That is why this Final Project of the Degree in Telecommunication Technologies and Services Engineering is a clear evidence of the importance of electronic systems in the advancement of human beings to explore and investigate the behaviour of the universe.
+Therefore, this Final Degree Thesis of the Degree in Telecommunication Technologies and Services Engineering is a clear evidence of the importance of electronic systems in the advancement of human beings to explore and investigate the behaviour of the universe in all of its aspects.

-To be continued...
+This Final Degree Thesis is part of the Hyper-Kamiokande (HKK) project, which will be described in more detail in the following sections.
+It is a massive global project that started in 2018 with around 300 researchers from 15 different countries, and over time the number has grown, which means that project coordination is crucial in the development of the whole project.
+The responsibilities of the UPV form the nucleus of the experiment's electronics, given the module's design originating from the UPV, particularly the Institute for Molecular Imaging Technologies (i3M).
+This TFG can be seen as a step forward in the development of the Date Processing Board (DPB) software, making use of the tools available and those provided by the HKK project partners.
+The objectives of this dissertation are summarised in the following list:

+- **Develop DPB software** in order to allow us to read the information collected by the sensors, process commands coming from the Data Adquisition Module (DAQ) and transmit the gathered data as packets to the DAQ.

+- **Learn how to work in embedded environments** as it is the AMD Vitis software platform, which allow us to develop C or C++ application code that will run on ARM processors.
+Therefore, we will be able to debug and run code on our DPB System on Module (SoM).

+- **Programme software in Linux** for our DPB as it runs on an embedded OS derived from Linux, Petalinux.
+Therefore to develop software that will run on this OS, Linux drivers will be used and modified if necessary to achieve the desired functionality.
+The operation and execution flow of the drivers themselves must be understood in order to be used.

+- **Develop *slow control* applications**

+- **Create date structures**

+- **Managing alarm systems**

+- **Test preparation and automation**

 # The neutrino itself